go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 `${GOPATH//://bin:}/bin` to the `$PATH`.
 See the Go wiki entry for [GOPATH](https://github.com/golang/go/wiki/GOPATH).

-**Note**: Whilst building, Gitea will download and build several packages necessary to build itself.
-If you don't add the go bin directory to executable path you will have to manage this yourself.
+**Note**: When executing make tasks that require external tools, like `make misspell-check`, Gitea will automatically download and build these as necessary.
+To be able to use these you must have the `"$GOPATH"/bin` directory on the executable path.
+If you don't add the go bin directory to the executable path you will have to manage this yourself.

 **Note 2**: Go version 1.8 or higher is required, however it is recommended to obtain the same version as our continuous integration, see the advice given in